Penelope Stout: Legend and history

 Nathan Stout departs from both Hart and Smith when writing that Penelope was found by a lone Indian and his dog.
 The man was moved by “compassion” and carried Penelope to his home “where he treated her kindly and healed her wounds.”
 Like Hart, Nathan Stout claims the Indian took Penelope to New Amsterdam where he “sold her to the Dutch,” and he makes no reference to a warning of an attack.
 Nathan Stout repeats the historical error of assuming Penelope and Richard “immediately crossed the bay” after marrying and settled Middletown in 1648 with five other white families.
 In fact, Middletown was founded on land purchased from the Lenape by Stout and others in the Monmouth Patent dated 8 April 1665.

 Eighth-generation Stout descendant Therese Seabrook (1821-1899) also wrongly dates the settlement of Middletown to 1648.
 She includes the old Indian’s warning in her version of the tale.
 But unlike Hart, who claims the Indian hid a canoe so the Stouts could escape, Seabrook gives the starring role to her ancestor, “Penelope Van Prince,” who gathers the settlers and leads them to the bay shore, where they spend the night offshore in canoes, “it being too dark to go any place across the water.”
 Where Hart has the villagers confront their would-be attackers at midnight, Seabrook has them meet the following day.

 In their History of the Early Settlers of Sangamon County, Illinois (1876), John C. and Sarah A. Power describe the Stout family’s “origin in America” as “quite romantic.”
 Franklin Ellis cites Smith and Hart-Edwards when referencing Penelope’s survival story in his History of Monmouth County, New Jersey (1885).
-Ellis observes, "There is, beyond doubt, a good deal of romance and inaccuracy" in the accounts.
-In both cases, the word “romance” is used in its literary sense to denote “a work of fiction dealing with events remote from real life” (Oxford).